flame-engine/flame/doc/palette.md

 the alpha channel (transparency), unlike on regular (non-A) RGB.
 The max(FF = 255) for the two first digits means fully opaque, and the min (00 = 0) means fully transparent.

-In the material flutter package there is a color enum to make it easy to use common colors:
+In the material flutter package there is a `Colors` class that provides common colors as constants:

 ```dart
 import 'package:flutter/material.dart';